SharePoint Web Parts

-Let us consider a quick search example in SharePoint Online list and various search problems which the user / administrator may encounter.
+Let us consider a quick search example in the SharePoint Online list and various search problems which the user/administrator may encounter.
 Let’s create a contact list and name it TeamContacts.

 Now we fill some data in the list:

-For a person who is just started his acquaintance with SharePoint (either for a standard user) it is difficult to understand why the search does not worked.
+For a person who is just started his acquaintance with SharePoint (either for a standard user), it is difficult to understand why the search does not work.

-Lost in thought, the user takes a coffee break, then he returns to work and searches another string.
-Now the result is unexpectedly appeared:
+Lost in thought, the user takes a coffee break, then returns to work and searches for another string.
+Now the result unexpectedly appears:

-As we can see, search started working properly, but it took some time.
-Quick search box does not filtering items directly from the data already contained in the list.
+As we can see, the search started working properly, but it took some time.
+The quick search box does not filter items directly from the data already contained in the list.
 Search is performed over the indexed data by Search Service (Manage Crawling in SharePointServer 2013).

 Without going into details of data crawling, the user rejoices at the search result.
-Then he types into the search field the name of company (column Company), and nothing happens again.
-He tries to fill the Home Phone in the field and the search is working, tries to type Business Phone – and it does not work, the same thing happens with the Company column.
+Then he types the search field with the name of the company (column Company), and nothing happens again.
+He tries to fill in the Home Phone in the field, and the search is working, tries to type Business Phone – and it does not work, the same thing happens with the Company column.

 So let’s learn more about data crawling.
 Crawled properties and managed properties are essential parameters for crawling and displaying search results.

 Crawled properties are metadata that is extracted from documents during crawls.
 Metadata can be structured content (such as the title or the author from a Word document), or unstructured content (such as a detected language or extracted keywords).
-Managed properties are attributes which determine how the contents are shown in search results.
+Managed properties are attributes that determine how the contents are shown in search results.
 Crawled properties are generated automatically.
-Managed property can be also created automatically or created by the user.
+A managed property can be also created automatically or created by the user.
 Crawled and managed properties for site columns are automatically mapped.
-Managed properties for list columns require manually mapping.
+Managed properties for list columns require manual mapping.
 There are also the default managed properties.
-For each managed property that by default is mapped to one or several crawled properties, exist crawled properties these are listed in the mapped crawled properties column.
+For each managed property that by default is mapped to one or several crawled properties, existing crawled properties are listed in the mapped crawled properties column.
 List of them you can find there — Overview of crawled and managed properties in SharePoint Server 2013

 So let’s go back to our example and examine crawled and managed properties compiled for Home Phone and Business Phone columns.
 Open Manage Search Schema on the Search settings page:

-Then click on the link “Crawled properties”.
-Type the word “phone” in crawled properties field and click the green button to display properties, which contain word “phone” in their names.
+Then click on the link “Crawled properties.”
+Type the word “phone” in crawled properties field and click the green button to display properties that contain the word “phone” in their names.

 So we have found many properties that contain this word, but we need to define which of them are related to Business Phone and Home Phone columns.